dbardoul/DB-PowerShell-Scripts/README.md

 1. Prompts for a text or csv file that contains a list of hostnames.
 2. Prompts for the location to store the excel spreadsheet.
 3. Generates the spreadsheet.
 Contents listed below:
-  a.
-Hostname
+   - Hostname
-  b.
-OU
+   - OU
-  c.
-Ping status
+   - Ping status
-  d.
-AD groups
+   - AD groups

 # Add-ADGroup.ps1: